otoolep/questdb.io/docs/getstarted.md

 to be present and QuestDB will have to know directory where Java is installed.
 To install manually, please refer to our **[Binaries guide](binaries.md)**

-### Via Homebrew

-We have not yet updated this method, but its coming right up.

 ### Via Maven dependency

 To use QuestDB as embedded database with your JVM based language simply add the following dependency: